 Court Services Administrator

-Demand is growing for court services administrators.
-It's a unique career path with lots of job options.
+Demand is growing for court services administrators and is a unique career path with lots of job options.
 You could work in court support positions for courts, agencies, boards and tribunals, or in administrative positions in the justice sector.
 Saskatchewan Polytechnic's Court Services Administrator program will help you develop strong skills in communication, multitasking and conflict resolution.
-We'll also help you strengthen your ability to work independently and as part of a team, and to work well with culturally diverse groups.
+We'll also help you strengthen your ability to work independently, as part of a team and to work well with culturally diverse groups.

 Court Services Administrator is a 16-week applied certificate program offered at our Sask Polytech campuses and at some off-campus locations.
 You’ll learn from highly trained instructors who have experience working within the court system.
 You’ll study: